Study in USA

 The eligibility for PR in France in 2025 depends on several factors such as:

-Citizens of non-European countries who are in France for study or work purposes must apply for the France PR process 2 months before their visa expiry date.
-Keeping the required documents ready, visit any local French town hall to submit an application for permanent residency in France.
-Hence, the in-detail process of applying for Permanent Residency in France in 2025 is as follows:
+After living and working in France for five years with a valid work permit, you can apply for permanent residency.
+Applicants must apply for the France PR process 2 months before their visa expiry date.
+Keep the required documents ready, and visit any local French town hall to submit an application for permanent residency in France.

 Below are the documents required to apply for PR in France for Indians.
 Keep all the applicable documents ready for a smooth application process for France Permanent Residence for Indian students.